fare/asdf/README.md

 To use a further Common Lisp implementation, suitably edit the script [`tools/asdf-tools`](tools/asdf-tools), or, on Windows, the batch file [`tools/asdf-tools.bat`](tools/asdf-tools.bat).
-(Note that as of SBCL 1.2.13, we recommend against using SBCL on Windows for that purpose.)
+(Note that we recommend SBCL 1.3.13 or later when on Windows.)

-Note that the executable `build/asdf-tools` is being built the first time you test ASDF.
+Note that the executable `build/asdf-tools` is built the first time you test ASDF.
 When you update ASDF, via e.g. `git pull` or a branch switch, you may have to update it, with:

     make -f Makefile-lisp-scripting build-asdf-tools